devakm/gurps-traps/README.md

 If DetectTraps is successful as they enter this zone, the player gets a warning and nothing else happens.

-If detection fails, then DetectTraps calls EvadeTrap or ResistEffect along with a Sequencer animation of the trap effect and the Tagger name of the next tile to trigger: the Activation Zone.
+If detection fails, then the trap is triggered.
+DetectTraps calls EvadeTrap or ResistEffect along with a Sequencer animation of the trap effect and the Tagger name of the next tile to trigger: the Activation Zone.
 This tile can only be activated manually because it shares a description of the trap effects, which you can easily tailor in the tile Trigger for the current scene.
 You can use the default finishing /anim or easily add your own choice.

 The format for DetectTraps is:
 `Usage: /:DetectTraps title="<title>"" dice=<dice> adds=<adds> type=<type> armordiv=<divisor> rsize=<rsize> attrib=<attribute> difmod=<difficulty> skill=<skill> detectwith=<detectWith> detectdif=<detectDif> traptag=<trapTag>`